jennykardashov/belly-button-challenge/README.md

-# belly-button-challenge
+# Belly-button-challenge

 Belly Button Biodiversity Websit:

 The objective of this assignment was to build an interactive dashboard to explore the Belly Button Biodiversity dataset from the North Carolina State Public Science Lab, which catalogs the microbes that colonize human navels.

-##Completed the following steps:
+## Completed the following steps:

 1. Use the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json`.